 The University doesn't expect to routinely move radioactive substances by sea, rail or Inland Waterway so these modes of transport are not discussed further in this CoP (however, see Section 5 on Exempt consignments of radioactive substances).
-If you intend to move radioactive substances by sea, rail or inlandwaterway then contact the RPU for further advice.
+If you intend to move radioactive substances by sea, rail or inland-waterway you must contact the RPU for further advice.